-While video footage was intended to only initially be used to verify retention of catch for portside sampling, the MAFMC also recommended that EM would be used to verify compliance with slippage restrictions, reporting requirements, and consequence measures.
-Footage would not initially be used to identify species, nor estimate the amount of catch released if a haul were slipped.
-The MAFMC may expand the uses of video footage to include species identification or quantification of released catch in the future if footage proves useful for these purposes.
+While video footage was intended to only initially be used to verify retention of catch for portside sampling, the MAFMC also recommended that EM would be used to verify compliance with slippage restrictions and reporting requirements.
+Footage would not initially be used to identify species, estimate the amount of catch released if a haul were slipped, or monitor compliance with slippage consequence measures.
+The MAFMC may expand the uses of video footage to include species identification, quantification of released catch, or monitoring compliance with slippage consequence measures in the future, if footage proves useful for these purposes.
 Such an expansion would be done via a framework adjustment or amendment, as appropriate.